sabertazimi/awesome-notes/notes/web/react/reduxBasicNotes.md

 ## Selector

+- Keep the Redux state minimal, derive additional values from root state whenever possible.

+The actual state is easier to read.
+Less logic is needed to calculate those additional values and keep them in sync with rest of data.
+The original state is still there as a reference and isn't being replaced.

-- Extract data getting and normalization logic.
+- Extract data getting and normalization logic from components.

-Making change to data format in reducers -> change reusable selector in `slice.ts`.
+Making change to data format in reducers, then change reusable selector in `slice.ts`.
 No need to change `Component.tsx` logic.

 - Memorize state changes.